AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 ### Q: Are my websites going to be available for end users even though ingestion happening into either AEMaaCS author or publish instances?

-A: Yes.
+Yes.
 End-user traffic is not interrupted by content migration activity.
 However, the author ingestion freezes content authoring until it completes.

 ### Q: The BPA report shows items related to missing original renditions.
 Should I clean them up on source before extraction?

-A: Yes.
+Yes.
 The missing original rendition means the asset binary is not properly uploaded in the first place.
 Considering it as bad data, please review, backup using Package Manager (as required) and remove them from source AEM before running extraction.
 The bad data will have negative results on the asset processing steps.

 ### Q: The BPA report has items related to missing `jcr:content` node for folders.
 What should I do with them?

-A: When `jcr:content` is missing at folder level, any action to propagate settings such as processing profiles, etc. from parents will break at this level.
+When `jcr:content` is missing at folder level, any action to propagate settings such as processing profiles, etc. from parents will break at this level.
 Please review the reason for missing `jcr:content`.
 Even though these folders could be migrated, please note that such folders degrade user experience and cause unnecessary troubleshooting cycles later.

 ### Q: I have created a migration set. is it possible to check the size of it?

-A: Yes, there is a [Check Size](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html#migration-set-size) feature which is part of the CTT.
+Yes, there is a [Check Size](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html#migration-set-size) feature which is part of the CTT.

 ### Q: I am performing the migration (extraction, ingestion).
 Is it possible to validate that all my content extracted is ingested into target?

-A: Yes, there is a [validation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/validating-content-transfers.html) feature which is part of CTT.
+Yes, there is a [validation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/validating-content-transfers.html) feature which is part of CTT.

 ### Q: My customer has a requirement to move content between AEMaaCS environments such as from AEMaaCS Dev to AEMaaCS Stage or to AEMaaCS Prod.
 Can I use content transfer tool for these use-cases?

-A: Unfortunately, No. CTT's use case is to migrate content from On-premises/AMS-hosted AEM 6.3+ source to AEMaaCS cloud environments.
+Unfortunately, No. CTT's use case is to migrate content from On-premises/AMS-hosted AEM 6.3+ source to AEMaaCS cloud environments.
 [Please read CTT documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html).

 ### Q: What kind of problems are anticipated during extraction?

-A: Extraction Phase is an involved process that requires multiple aspects to work as expected.
+Extraction Phase is an involved process that requires multiple aspects to work as expected.
 Being aware of different kind of issues that may occur and how to mitigate them increases the overall success of content migration.

 The public documentation is continuously improved based the learnings, but here are some high-level problem categories and possible underlying reasons.